vigneshm90/Student-ApplicationKeys/README.md

 # Usage
 Import the API collection as file or URL.
-MOdify the variables as per the requirement.
+Modify the variables as per the requirement.

 # Variables used in this API collections
-$userName   - Username to access the API
+_userName   - Username to access the API
-$password   - Password to access the API
+_password   - Password to access the API
-_domainName - Domain name of the Student
-_campusId  -  Campus associated with the bank account _bankAccountId  - Bank account associatied with campus _Id - Bank Account Id
-_active - active status
-_inActive - In active status
-_campusIds - List of campus ids
+_Id - Application Key Id